will-moore/omero-mdv/README.md

 OMERO.web plugin to add [Multi-Dimensional Viewer](https://mdv.molbiol.ox.ac.uk/)
 to the OMERO-web framework.

 NB: Currently this is a very early experimental app.
+It allows you to choose a single OMERO.table attached to a Project or Dataset using the "Open with...
+MDV" menu.

 Screenshot showing data from [idr0021](https://idr.openmicroscopy.org/webclient/?show=project-51) displaying analysis results prepared for a [training workshop](https://omero-guides.readthedocs.io/en/latest/parade/docs/omero_parade.html).